Funded Trader Earns $200K Account!

 I’ve been on the charts almost every day.
 There have been times between months 3 and 6, I took a break from the charts.
 I wanted to go over all that I have learned.
 That’s when I started seeing interviews of other traders such as blake, tradingnut, desiretotrade.
 Things started to change.
 I began hearing about prop firms.
 It made sense to me.

 Patience.
 Don’t overtrade.
 I wanted to make it as fast as I could, just to be able to have a sense of freedom.
 I would say to not overtrade.
 Don’t be greedy.
 Let your experience help you.
 I would make 7k on a trade.
 I would then go show my family, friends, and all the while going back on the charts only to lose it all in the end.
 Those days were dreadful.
 Just keep making moves.
-Make moves and overcome those weaknesses in the trading game.
+Make moves and overcome those weaknesses in the simulated trading game.

 Editorial Note: Some responses have been altered to fix grammatical errors.